bhcsayx/bhcsayx.github.io/_posts/2025-09-06-Kernel_security_writeups.md

 ```
 (TOTAL_MEM can be accessed from free command)
 (To see its assembly, put this into a kernel module and use 'vm build' command to load it)
+(Notice that the flag file is deleted and the process exited, the place may be overwritten and necessary to run a few times)